 The inVision app is an effective collaboration tool for some types of projects.
 However, there might be some cases where printed mockups are necessary.
 That said if you find it necessary to process things differently, feel free to do so.

 When trying to keep track of other websites, Pinterest is a great repository of inspiration.
 To maximize this for your website design project, you need to craft a private pinboard and name it “website redesign.”

 Then start pinning websites that you like.
 It would be useful for you to focus on individual website aspects such as:

 - The original use of imagery

-When the time comes that you need to work with a website designer, you just have to share your pinboard.
+When the time comes that you need to work with a website designer, like the website designer in Auckland, you just have to share your pinboard.
 They can then easily get a grasp of how you want your designs.

 Copyscape is a premium plagiarism checker.
 It’s a holy grail when it comes to creating text content for your website.
 Making original articles is a top necessity to rank on Google and ultimately, create a promising website.

 Learning from your current website is the best way to create a new one.
 This time, you need to get a clearer image of how your page visitors interact with your current website.
 Using the tool called HotJar, you can use heat maps of how visitors interact with the website.

 You can also use the screen recordings of visitors to see how they navigate the pages of your site.
 Through this, you can see where you lose them.

 Yes, this process can be time-consuming and for good reasons.
 However, doing so can give you groundbreaking insights as to which aspects of your website are most useful.